gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Features.md

      GiniConfiguration.shared.errorNavigationBarBottomAdapter = customErrorNavigationBarBottomAdapter
 ```

 You can show your own UI if an error occured and the user chooses to enter details manually.
 For this you must to implement `GiniCaptureResultsDelegate.giniCaptureDidEnterManually() `.

+The buttom "Retake images" will be shown only if you took or imported images.

 # Event Tracking